sergei-mironov/litrepl/README.md

 \newenvironment{lcode}{\begin{texttt}}{\end{texttt}}
 \newenvironment{lresult}{\begin{texttt}}{\end{texttt}}

-Executable section is inside the \texttt{lcode} environment.
+Executable section is the one inside the \texttt{lcode} environment.
 Putting the cursor on it and typing the \texttt{:LitEval1} command would execute it in a background Python interpreter.

 \begin{lcode}
 W='Hello, world!'
 print(W)
 \end{lcode}

-Pure verbatim section next to the executable section is a result section.
+\texttt{lresult} section next to the executable section is a result section.
 The output of the code from the executable section will be pasted here.
 The original content of the section will be replaced.